 Posted by Larry Gleeson.

-Both these characters, Elena and the businessman, wind up in the nearby bar where quick transitions from Editor Domingo Gonzales reveal colorful characters in a slapstick-like manner.
+Both these characters, Elena and the businessman, wind up in a nearby bar where quick transitions from Editor Domingo Gonzales reveal colorful characters in a slapstick-like manner.
 A few patrons are enjoying breakfast while a few others are enjoying their first espresso of the day.
 Costumer Paolo Torres outfits the group in rich, vivid attire.
-Short exchanges of dialogue compliment the character intros.
+Short, rapid fire exchanges of dialogue compliment the character intros.
 Suddenly, a blast overwhelms the bar.
 Sound Designer, Sergio Burmann, creates a reverberation somewhere between gunshot and a medium-grade explosive.

 Without missing a beat, a body is discovered lying outside the front door sidewalk with a gunshot wound to the head.
-A patron exits to discover what happened wen another, now identifiable, gun blast takes his life.
+A patron exits to discover what has happened when another, now identifiable, gun blast takes his life.
 The customers are visibly horrified and they watch helplessly.
 They scurry for cover.
-Brief pandemonium rules.
+Brief pandemonium ensues.
 However, the trepidity begins to recede and an observation is made – the streets are empty.
-An eery feeling has taken hold.
+An eerie feeling has taken hold.
 Questions abound.
 Why is there no one on the sreets?
 Is there a sniper on a rooftop?
 Or could the perpetrator be somewhere in the bar?

 The group quickly realizes they must work together to stay alive.
 From here the film’s narrative oscillates between thriller and dark comedy while the characters oscillate between solidarity and egotism with moments of confidence and terror as they struggle to survive begins amidst outbursts of greed and hatred, helpfulness and compassion.